tiptoppress/excerpt-extension/readme.txt

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
 To do an automatic install of Category Posts Widget,

 1. Log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
-2. In the search field type "Excerpt Extension" and click Search Plugins.
+2. In the search field type 'Excerpt Extension' and click Search Plugins.
-3. Once you’ve found plugin, you can install it by simply clicking "Install Now".
+3. Once you’ve found plugin, you can install it by simply clicking 'Install Now'.
 4. Then, go to plugins page of WordPress admin activate the plugin.
 5. Now, goto the Widgets page of the Appearance section and configure the Excerpt Extension.

 = Manual installation =

-1. The premium widget [Term and Category Based Posts Widget](http://tiptoppress.com/?utm_source=github&utm_campaign=installation_eext&utm_medium=web) is being expected.
+1. The premium widget [Term and Category Based Posts Widget](http://tiptoppress.com/) is being expected.
-2. Download the Excerpt Extension.
+2. Download the Excerpt Extension add-on.
 3. Upload it to the plugins folder of your blog.
 4. Activate the plugin through the 'Plugins' menu in WordPress
 5. Now, goto the Widgets page of the Appearance section and configure the Excerpt Extension.